Accord-Project/accord-nlp/rase-to-json/readme.md

 ### Code
-The code for all experiments and related outputs is available [here](https://github.com/Falu-G/Regu-Genius/tree/main).
+The code for all experiments, data and related outputs is available [here](https://github.com/Falu-G/Regu-Genius/tree/main).

 ## Limitations